-The Residential Living Handbook "The Tiger Bulletin" contains policies, rules, regulations and fines for the Department of Residence Life/Housing.
-Residence hall students are obligated to read the residence hall information in the Grambling State University Student Handbook which may be obtained from the Division of Student Affairs in Grambling Hall.
+The Tiger Bulletin contains policies, rules and regulations, and general residence hall information of the University and the Department of Residence Life/Housing.
+Residence hall students are obligated to read the residence hall information in the 2007-2008 Grambling State University Student Handbook which may be obtained from the Division of Student Affairs in Grambling Hall.

-Questions in regard to information found in this bulletin should be directed to an Area Coordinator or other Residential Life staff member.
-Students are responsible for any and all regulations or policy changes that are put into effect after this bulletin is printed.
-All new changes will be posted and information given to all residents in the residence halls.
+Questions in regard to information found in this bulletin should be directed to a Department staff member.
+Students are responsible for any and all regulations or Policy changes that are put into effect after this bulletin is printed.

 Department Notices are distributed to residents by staff members.
-Residents are obligated to read all departmental information.
-Other important information will be relayed through the university website, memos, flyers and monthly hall meetings.
-Monthly hall meetings are scheduled in advance and residents are required to attend.
-Residents unable to attend must obtain prior approval from the Area Coordinator and must sign and receive information that will be discussed at the monthly hall meeting.
-Residents not attending without prior approval or who do not receive the necessary information will receive a \$25.00 fine.
+Residents are obligated to read all Departmental information.
+Other important information will be relayed through the university website, memos, flyers, periodic business and social meetings conducted on individual floors and/or in individual residence halls by Department staff members.
+Meetings are scheduled in advance, and residents are responsible for the information.